8.2 Targeted Final Review by Domain

 Key Takeaways

-• Study tactic: weight final review by blueprint share — Musculoskeletal (31-40 items) and Neuromuscular (27-35 items) deserve the most repetitions, then Cardiovascular/Pulmonary, then Non-Systems.
+• Weight final review by blueprint share: Musculoskeletal (31-40 items) and Neuromuscular & Nervous (27-35 items) earn the most repetitions, then Cardiovascular/Pulmonary/Lymphatic, then the other systems and Non-Systems.

-• Study tactic: drill recognition speed for emergencies — autonomic dysreflexia, abnormal lab-value exercise thresholds, and modality contraindications must be identified in seconds, not reasoned out slowly.
+• Drill recognition speed for emergencies — autonomic dysreflexia, abnormal lab-value exercise thresholds, sternal precautions, and modality contraindications must be identified in seconds.

-• Study tactic: for every missed practice item, name the rule behind it rather than just memorizing the correct letter, so the rule transfers to a reworded item.
+• For every missed practice item, name the underlying rule rather than memorizing the correct option, so the rule transfers to a reworded item.

-• Study tactic: rehearse PTA scope decisions until 'collect data and notify the PT' is automatic whenever an option implies evaluation or plan-of-care changes.
+• Rehearse PTA scope decisions until 'collect data and notify the PT' is automatic whenever an option implies evaluation, diagnosis, or plan-of-care change.

 How to Use This Final Block